dnanexus/dxfuse/doc/Internals.md

 Under `-limitedWrite` mode, when a file is created, a remote DNAnexus file object is created.
 Sequential write operations are first written to a buffer in memory which maps to a DNAnexus file object part.
 Part sizes increase as file size grows.
 Once writing is complete and the file is flushed, the remote file object is closed immutably and can no longer be appended to.
 marked dirty in the database, then sequential write operation could be done upon this file and the appended data will be uploaded to the remote file synchronously.
 Once writing file is done and the local file is closed, it would no longer be marked as dirty, and the remote DNAx file will be closed as well and become immutable.

+If using `-allowOverwrite` and `-limitedWrite`, overwrite dxfuse-backed files created both before the start and during the current dxfuse session is supported.
+Opening dxfuse-backed files will remove the old DNAnexus file id when the operating system catches a file truncation operating system call (`open` or `openat` operation with `O_TRUNC` flag), and will then accept append-only writes similar to how the current `-limitedWrite` mode works for the newly-created dxfuse-backed files.

 <!-- A background daemon scans the database periodically and
 uploads dirty files to the platform.
 If a file `foo` already exists as object `file-xxxx`, a new version of it is uploaded, and when done,